AshLaw96/kuwait-travel-website/TESTING.md

   - The issue: [Issue](documentation/issues/small-textarea.png)
   - The fix: [Fix](documentation/issues/big-textarea.png)

-- Whilst checking my HTML validator, I found out that for correct validation some of my main content needed <h1-h6> to be correct.
-To fix the issue I added <h3 id="hide"> and used the id selector to hide the title.
+- Whilst checking my HTML validator, I found out that for correct validation some of my main content needed h1-h6 to be correct.
+To fix the issue I added h3 and used an id selector to hide the title.
   - The issue: [Issue](documentation/screenshots/no-title.png)
   - The fix: [Fix](documentation/screenshots/title.png)